Rebecca Akufo-Addo: Rebecca Akufo-Addo Foundation

 In 2017, she founded the Rebecca Akufo-Addo foundation, a non-governmental organization to enhance efforts of government amongst Ghanaian women and children.
 In November 2017, the Rebecca foundation signed a deal with Licang District Experimental School in Qingdao, China.
 This was for an exchange program that would each year enable ten students from both countries to visit the other.
 This was a move would enhance academic, sports and cultural harmony between students of both countries.

-In October 2018, The Rebecca Foundation rolled out the Learning to read, reading to learn project.
+In October 2018, the Foundation rolled out the Learning to read, reading to learn project.
 This was to instill a culture of learning in children to enhance literacy.
 Some of the goals of the project were to build libraries across the country and introduce school and child friendly programs to enable children learn to read.

 In November 2018, the Foundation launched the 'Because I want to be' project.
 It provides a cushion for underprivileged girls in society and guarantees continuous education and skills training for female school dropouts.

 The foundation built and commissioned a new Pediatric and Intensive Care Unit (PICU) at the Korle-Bu Teaching Hospital in 2019.
 In January 2019, she launched the Free to Shine campaign.
 This was to stop mother-to-child transmission of AIDS and was in line with the Organization of African First Ladies Against HIV and AIDS (OAFLA) drive.

 In June 2019, the foundation presented six ambulances to some healthcare organizations to enhance the delivery of their services.
 The Save the Child, Save the Mother project established both a Mother and Baby Unit (MBU) and a Pediatric Intensive Care Unit (PICU) at the Komfo Anokye Teaching Hospital.
 It was sponsored by the foundation together with the Multimedia Group and The Komfo Anokye Teaching Hospital and supported by the Manhyia Palace and the Government of Japan.
 The project was geared towards reducing maternal and infant mortality.
 In September 2019, she made an appeal for the empowerment of women, at the United Nations General Assembly.
 This would make it possible for them to impact more on the welfare of their families and communities.
 It was at a side event put together by the Organization of African First Ladies for Development (OAFLAD) and themed “Renewing commitment towards enhancing gender equality and women’s empowerment in Africa”.